 Celebrancy is the art of being able to design and lead Weddings/Handfastings, Funerals, Baby Namings & other Rites of Passage.
 We have developed two online training courses which are open to members and non-members alike, which together constitute a well-rounded grounding in the art of celebrancy.
 Each course is organised into six lessons, which can be accessed online, and which include text, audio and video material, together with access to your course tutor, opportunities for discussion and the submission of homework to qualify for a certificate.
 Full sets of resources, including examples of real life rituals addressing many different circumstances, are provided.
 The courses give the opportunity for an in-depth training that is both informative and participatory.
 By working online you don’t have to leave home to attend, you can work at your own pace and at times of your choosing.
-The first course on Funeral Celebrancy is available now and costs £225, payable in full or in three monthly instalments of £75.
+The first course on Funeral Celebrancy is available now - payable in three monthly instalments of £75, or in full for £225.
 The second course on Family celebrancy will be available by the Summer Solstice 2017.
 For more information click here.

 Serving the Living and the Dead: an OBOD course on Funeral Celebrancy.

 This online course leads you through a process of reflecting on all the skills and qualities needed to work with families at times of loss and trauma; to serve them in creating and conducting unique funerals to celebrate the lives of their loved ones; and to help lay the foundations for a healthy grieving and healing process.